rsksmart/rsk-powhsm/SECURITY.md

 * Follow HackerOne's [disclosure guidelines](https://www.hackerone.com/disclosure-guidelines).
 * Public disclosure of a vulnerability makes it ineligible for a bounty.
 If the user reports the vulnerability to other security teams (e.g. Ethereum or ETC) but reports to RSK with considerable delay, then RSK may reduce or cancel the bounty.

-For more information check RSK bounty program policy at [HackerOne](https://hackerone.com/iovlabs)
+For more information check the IOVLabs bounty program policy at [HackerOne](https://hackerone.com/iovlabs)

 ## Public Keys